microservices-api/kubernetes-microprofile-lab/README.md

 In this part you were introduced to rolling updates.
 DevOps teams can perform zero-downtime application upgrades, which is an important consideration for production environments.

 Congratulations!
 You finished the lab!
-You got to use a few powerful tools to interact with Kubernetes to deploy a microservice into IBM Cloud Private.
+You got to use a few powerful tools to deploy a microservice into OKD.
 Although this lab is finished but the journey to Kubernetes should not end here!
-Head to the [Learn more](#learn-more) section to see other great resources.